Robert-Hughes/rjrssync/README.md

 Fast rsync-like tool for incrementally copying files.
-Runs natively on both Windows and Linux and uses network for communication, to maximise speed syncing between Windows and WSL filesystems (accessing WSL filesytem from Windows or vice-versa is slow).
+Runs natively on both Windows and Linux and uses network for communication, to maximise speed when syncing between Windows and WSL filesystems (accessing WSL filesytem from Windows or vice-versa is slow).

+Some perf results of walking directories on each OS:

+   Host ->       Windows     Linux
+Filesystem:
+  Windows        100k        9k
+   Linux          1k         500k

 TODO: